andresja75/webserv/README.md

     - root: the default root directory of the server
     - name: the name of the server
     - cgi_path: the path to the executable
+    - error_page: the path to the error page
     - listen: it should be at least one
         - host: ip of the host to listen
         - port: port to listen